 1. A high-ranking university

 National and international rankings reflect the UGR’s outstanding position among the top universities in Spain and the best in the world.
-The 2019 Shanghai Academic Ranking of World Universities (ARWU)—the most influential system of its kind on the globe—places the UGR as the fourth-highest ranked university in Spain and among the top 300 institutions in the world.
+Visit UGR en rankings to know the updated position of UGR in different national and international rankings.

 2. World-class research

-The UGR is internationally renowned for its excellence in diverse research fields, such as ICT (world top 50), health sciences, mathematics, cultural heritage, psychology, and linguistics, among others.
+The UGR is internationally renowned for its excellence in diverse research fields, such as ICT, health sciences, mathematics, cultural heritage, psychology, and linguistics, among others.
 Its 500+ research groups work in all areas of scientific knowledge, collaborating closely with other national and international leaders, as well as key industries.

 3. A truly international experience